BenjaminKat1234/Katcord/README.md

 This is public code!
-Download it
+Download it!
-Steal it
+Steal it!
-Copy it
+Copy it!
-I dont care
+I dont care.